cloudcreativity/laravel-json-api/docs/upgrade.md

 $ composer remove cloudcreativity/json-api
 ```

-The following have also moved to different namespaces and again a search/replace will help fix any references:
+The following trait has also moved to a different namespace:

 - `Hydrator\HydratesAttributesTrait` moved to `Adapter\HydratesAttributesTrait`